aaditya-co/food-pred/README.md

    Once we are satisfied with the results, we can export the model as a `.hdf5`  which can be used in future for model deployment.

-## Breaking down the repo

-At first glance the files in the repo may look intimidating and overwhelming.
-To avoid that, here is a quick guide :

-* `.gitignore` : tells what files/folders to ignore when committing
-* `app.py`  : Our Food Vision app built using Streamlit
-* `utils.py`  : Some of used fuctions in  `app.py`
-* `model-training.ipynb`  : Google Colab Notebook used to train the model
-* `model/`  : Contains all the models used as *.hfd5* files
-* `requirements.txt`  : List of required dependencies required to run `app.py`